Code-dot-mil/code.mil/FAQ.md

 ## I am part of DoD or a Military Department and want to have my project hosted on Code.mil.
 What do I do?

 That's awesome!
-Please contact us at code@dds.mil so we can start talking.
+Please get the conversation going by [submitting your information here](https://docs.google.com/forms/d/e/1FAIpQLSebDzfqkH8ANSuqQFqValypmceVxNfEzOxMURfQQBAt4IgFQw/viewform?usp=sf_link) so we can start talking.

 ## What happened to the draft Defense Open Source Agreement?